timlueth/SG-Lib-Matlab-Toolbox/README.md

 Create videos and animated Gifs of your self designed or imported solids, mechanisms and robots using the SG-Library
 ![nur ein Beispiel](https://github.com/timlueth/SG-Lib-Tutorials-Pics-Videos/blob/master/2019-06-16%20Video%20JACO%20static.gif)

+Create programatically Simscape Multi-Body dynamic simulations of your self designed or imported solids, mechanisms and robots